Rajkot district

 Rajkot district is one of the 33 districts of the Indian state of Gujarat.
 Located in Saurashtra peninsula, Rajkot city is the administrative headquarters of the district.
-It is the third-most advanced district in Gujarat and the fourth most populus.
+It is the third-most advanced and the fourth-most populous district in Gujarat.

-This district is surrounded by Morbi district in north, Surendranagar and Botad districts in east, Amreli and Junagadh districts in south and Porbandar Jamnagar district in west.
-The district occupies an area of 11203 km².
+This district is surrounded by Morbi district in north, Surendranagar and Botad districts in east, Amreli and Junagadh districts in south and Porbandar and Jamnagar districts in west.
+The district occupies an area of 11203 km2.

 Origin of name

 The district is named after its headquarters, Rajkot city.
 The name of the city of Rajkot (literally means the city of princes) was probably derived from Raju Sandhi, the co-founder of the erstwhile princely state of Rajkot in 1620.